mautic/developer-documentation-new/docs/plugins/integrations/configuration.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Currently the integrations bundle provides default features.
 To use these features, implement this, ``\Mautic\IntegrationsBundle\Integration\Interfaces\ConfigFormFeaturesInterface``, interface. ``getSupportedFeatures`` returns an array of supported features.
 For example, if the Integration syncs with Mautic Contacts, ``getSupportedFeatures()`` could ``return [ConfigFormFeaturesInterface::FEATURE_SYNC];``.

-Contact/Company Syncing Interfaces
+Contact/Company syncing interfaces
 ----------------------------------
 The integrations bundle provides a sync framework for third party services to sync with Mautic's Contacts and Companies.
 The ``\Mautic\IntegrationsBundle\Integration\Interfaces\ConfigFormSyncInterface`` determines the configuration options for this sync feature.
 Refer to the method DocBlocks in the interface for more details.

 Read more about how to leverage the :doc:`sync framework<sync>`.

-Config Form Notes Interface
+Config form notes interface
 ---------------------------

 The interface, ``\Mautic\IntegrationsBundle\Integration\Interfaces\ConfigFormNotesInterface``, provides a way to put notes, either info or warning, on the plugin configuration form.